searleser97/cpbooster/README.md

    - `cpb create {a-n}.cpp` same as previous command (Single dash also works)
    - `cpb create /some/path/a.cpp` creates "a.cpp" in the specified path instead of current location
    - `cpb create /some/path/{a-n}.cpp` creates "a.cpp ... n.cpp" in the specified path instead of current location
-1. Test your code against sample testcases quickly.
+1. Test your code against sample testcases quickly
    - `cpb test mycode.cpp` test your program against all available test cases
-   - `cpb test mycode.cpp -t 1` test your program against the test case with the given id.
+   - `cpb test mycode.cpp -t 1` test your program against the test case with the given id
+   - `cpb test /some/path/mycode.cpp` test a program that is not located in your current location

    Supported results:
    - **AC** (Accepted)